aminrj/aminrj.github.io/_posts/2025-04-05-external-secrets-operator.md

 If your app needs a full connection string (e.g., `DATABASE_URL`), you can create that as a single secret in Key Vault and map it using `remoteRef`.

-### Terraform Module to Generate and Store Secrets
+### Terraform module to generate and store secrets

 For production environments, I prefer generating credentials via Terraform to avoid manual work.